 Zachary Richards is the EnMed Class of 2023 Representative and the Chief Executive Officer for the College of Medicine Houston campus.
-He graduated summa cum laude from Texas A&M with a B.S. in Biomedical Engineering in May 2019, receiving the Craig Brown Outstanding Senior Engineer Award.
+Richards graduated summa cum laude from Texas A&M with a B.S. in Biomedical Engineering in May 2019, receiving the Craig Brown Outstanding Senior Engineer Award.

 While at Texas A&M for undergrad, he spent three years researching the bone-regenerating properties of stem cells under Dr. Roland Kaunas.
-During this time, Zachary received a $10,000 innovation grant from the Center for Cell and Organ Biotechnology to develop 3D-printed scaffolds for facial bone repair.
+During this time, Richards received a $10,000 innovation grant from the Center for Cell and Organ Biotechnology to develop 3D-printed scaffolds for facial bone repair.
 He presented his work at the 2018 Cellular and Molecular Bioengineering Conference, as well as the 2018 Annual Meeting of the Biomedical Engineering Society.

-Zac is an avid camper and hiker, aiming to visit all 61 National Parks during his life.
+Richards is an avid camper and hiker, aiming to visit all 61 National Parks during his life.
 His hometown is the Austin suburb of Cedar Park, Texas.